-- [A] From which tribe of Israel was Yosi Bar-Nabba descended? - [B] What did Torah have to say about persons from this tribe owning fields? - [C] What did Torah have to say about the effect of a sale of lands by persons from Yosi Bar-Nabba's tribe? - [D] Assuming the tract of land the writer of Acts is talking about was in Israel, as opposed to Cyprus where Bar-Nabba was from, what rights in regard to a field was Yosi Bar-Nabba rightfully able to sell?
+- [A] From which tribe of Israel was Yosi Bar-Nabba descended? - [B] What did Torah have to say about persons from this tribe owning fields? - [C] What did Torah have to say about the effect of a sale of lands by persons from Yosi Bar-Nabba's tribe? - [D] What rights in regard to the field in question was Yosi Bar-Nabba rightfully able to sell?